qsib-cbie/protocol-host-rs/README.md

 ## Running

-- Start the daemon. `cargo run -- start`
+- Start the daemon in one session. `cargo run -- -vv start`
-- Send commands. `cargo run -- command 01234ABCDEF`
+- Send commands in another session. `cargo run -- -vv command`
-- Shutdown the daemon. `cargo run -- stop`
 - See help for more info. `cargo run -- --help`